marinarasauced/ros2_differential_drive_line_following/README.md

 # goal definition
 # this action's goal contains the actors target point and action specific parameters pertaining to the vehicle's dynamics and control.

-string model        # the TurtleBot3 model used to find the allowable maximum velocities. float64 k1 float64 k2
+float64 k1          # the linear control input gain
+float64 k2          # the angular control input gain
 float64 v_ratio     # a ratio limiting the vehicle's maximum velocities; i.e., if the absolute maximum allowable linear velocity is 1.0 m/s and v_ratio is 0.7, the vehicle's maximum linear velocity during the action is 0.7 m/s. geometry_msgs/Pose2D tolerances     # the allowable rotational and translational error toleranaces geometry_msgs/Point boundaries_min  # the lower boundaries of the three-dimensional space the vehicle is allowed to operate within (based on localization x, y, z). geometry_msgs/Point boundaries_max  # the upper boundaries of the three-dimensional space the vehicle is allowed to operate within (based on localization x, y, z). geometry_msgs/Pose2D x_target       # the target state of the vehicle

 ---

 # result definition